Air transports of heads of state and government: Spain

-In 2021 an A320 was noted in Abu Dhabi with Sudan government titles (registered A6-EIP).
-This will be the new government aircraft.

-Suriname

-An Airbus A340-313 is chartered from Surinam Airways and has been used for international and long haul flights.
-For regional flights in the Caribbean, North-, Central-, and South America a Boeing 737-300 is also chartered from Surinam Airways.
-For domestic flights, a helicopter is chartered from Hi-Jet Helicopter Services.

-A China Southern Airbus A330 was also used to transport the President during a 2019 trip to China.

 Sweden

 The Swedish Air Force Transport Squadron Bromma (Stockholm), based on Stockholm-Bromma Airport in Stockholm Municipality, operates the State Flight (Swedish: Statsflyget).
 It forms part of the Transport and Special Flying Unit (TSFE, Swedish: Transport och Specialflygenheten), which in its turn is a part of the Skaraborg Wing (F 7).
-Currently it operates two Gulfstream IV aircraft and one Gulfstream G550 in the VIP transport role.
+Currently it operates two Gulfstream IV aircraft and one Gulfstream G550 in the VIP transport role, which are to be replaced by two Bombardier Global 6500 by the end of 2025.

 The Air Force also operates three Saab 340 in the VIP transport role.

 The use of the State Flight is regulated in the State Flight Ordinance (Statsflygsförordningen) issued by the Government of Sweden.
 All aircraft serve the official transport needs of the King and other members of the Swedish Royal Family, the Prime Minister and cabinet ministers, and senior Swedish Armed Forces officers.

 They also fly scheduled flights, then using business class and using VIP area for check in and security check.

+All planes use a regular Swedish Air Force callsign, SVF.

 Switzerland

-The Lufttransportdienst des Bundes (LTDB) (English: Swiss Federal Government's air transport service), a unit of the Swiss Air Force located at Bern Airport, operates a fleet of VIP transport aircraft:
+The Lufttransportdienst des Bundes (LTDB) (English: Federal Air Transport Service), a unit of the Swiss Air Force located at Bern Airport, operates a fleet of VIP transport aircraft: